 Another of the 35, Salahuddin Ayubi, who was 27 years old when he was captured, spoke to the Associated Press on his release from Pakistani custody in June 2005, and said, “During interrogation, whenever I would make a reference to the Koran, they would hit me in the face with a copy.
 They would tear it into pieces.
 They would tell me that Koran teaches us terrorism.
 They would throw the Koran against the roof, which would tear it into pieces, and they would say, ‘This is the real source of terrorism.’”
 Speaking to the Nation, he reiterated his complaints, saying, “American soldiers having nefarious designs against Muslim Ummah, have been committing desecration of the holy Koran at Guantánamo,” and in the Pakistan Daily Times it was reported that he joined with Mohammed Hanif, who was 19 years old when he was seized, and another freed prisoner, Hafiz Ehsan Saeed (discussed in The Guantánamo Files) in saying that the prisoners were prevented from practicing their religion for the first year of their imprisonment, but that they were “given some religious freedom after the Red Cross’s intervention.”

-While none of these men were asked about the circumstances of their capture (although it seems likely that they had mostly been recruited by militant groups in Pakistan to help the Taliban resist the US-led invasion, and had been released as a favor to President Musharraf), another Pakistani prisoner, Fazaldad, a 19-year old (whose date of release from Guantánamo is unknown), was held for long enough to take part in a tribunal at Guantánamo.
+While none of these men were asked about the circumstances of their capture (although it seems likely that they had mostly been recruited by militant groups in Pakistan to help the Taliban resist the US-led invasion, and had been released as a favor to President Musharraf), another Pakistani prisoner, Fazaldad, a 19-year old (released from Guantánamo in September 2004), was held for long enough to take part in a tribunal at Guantánamo.
 Addressing the three military officers, he told a rather confusing story in which he claimed to have gone to Kunduz with other Pakistanis to preach, but also admitted attending two training camps — one where he learned to use a Kalashnikov, because “everyone is fighting over there (in Pakistan),” and one that was religious, whose purpose, he said, was “to tell people to follow the Koran, do their duties, and not to fight against each other.”
 Settling on one particular story, he said that he went to Afghanistan “to serve,” adding that he “did not fight against anyone,” and that he was “making beds and giving food and water to the Pakistanis there.”
 Describing the circumstances of his arrest, he said, “an airplane came and there was a big light and people were dying.
 Then we started heading back toward our homes in Pakistan.
 We were captured by some ‘English people’ and were handcuffed.
 Then I was put in jail.”

 Hafiz Liaqat Manzoor, who was 24 years old when he was captured by troops loyal to General Dostum, was interviewed in Islamabad, where, over four years after his release from Guantánamo (in November 2003), he was now a third-year law student.
 Manzoor explained that, after being seized, he was held for about three weeks in Sheberghan, and was then transferred to the US prison at Kandahar airport, which was used to process the prisoners for Guantánamo.
 His recollections match those of many other released prisoners who have described how brutal the regime was at Kandahar (which is discussed at length in Chapter 8 of The Guantánamo Files).